menu

 custom applicant tracking system

 As the hype around the elaborate automation of business processes continues, a relatively huge part of automation software accounts for recruitment tools.
-The market abounds with the numerous services, ranging from generic recruiting platforms and applicant tracking systems (ATS) to as ingenious ones as Textio.
-This, for instance, utilizes linguistic assessment algorithms to rank job listings and highlight biased phrases that may dramatically influence an outcome pool of candidates.
+The market abounds with the numerous services, ranging from generic recruiting platforms and applicant tracking systems (ATS) to various hiring platforms.

 With the ubiquitous tendency to supplant white-collar duties by algorithms, it’s becoming a challenge to make a difference on the recruitment software market.
 However, off-the-shelf solutions may either be superfluous or lacking functionalities for the specific businesses and their HR-frameworks.
 That’s why the demand for custom recruitment options remains stable.